devbisme/skidl/docs/index.md

     A pin is connected to a net, adding it to the list of pins connected to that net.
 If the pin is already attached to other nets, then those nets are connected to this net as well.

 **Net-to-Pin**:
     This is the same as doing a pin-to-net connection.

 **Pin-to-Pin**:
     A net is created and both pins are attached to it.
 If one or both pins are already connected to other nets, then those nets are connected to the newly-created net as well.

 **Net-to-Net**:
     Connecting one net to another *merges* the pins on both nets onto a single, larger net.

-There are three variants of each connection operation:
+For each type of connection operation, there are three variants based on the number of things being connected:

 **One-to-One**:
     This is the most frequent type of connection, for example, connecting one pin to another or connecting a pin to a net.

 **One-to-Many**:
     This mainly occurs when multiple pins are connected to the same net, like when multiple ground pins of a chip are connected to the circuit ground net.

 **Many-to-Many**:
     This usually involves bus connections to a part, such as connecting a bus to the data or address pins of a processor.
-But there must be the same number of things to connect in each set, e.g. you can't connect three pins to four nets.
+For this variant, there must be the same number of things to connect in each set, e.g. you can't connect three pins to four nets.